Mathematical Programming Workflow with Julia

 One of my favorite ways to practice algorithmic problem solving is Project Euler.
 Project Euler contains various problems that require both programming and mathematical skills to obtain a solution, especially for harder problems.

-• Write the actual algorithm.
+: Write the algorithm into the Julia file.
+A common pattern to write the- Write the actual algorithm.
 Julia has a lot of useful properties for mathematical programming, which can be found by reading documentation.

-• Use @time macro to receive running time and allocated memory.
+macro to receive running time and allocated memory.
 Be sure to do this after compiling the function once to obtain a good measurement.

-2. <problem>.md: Write the relevant mathematics into the markdown file.
+: Write the relevant mathematics into the markdown file.
 Use markdown preview to preview the HTML version.
 This step is optional but useful for complicated problems.

 Contribute